Great IT Company

 Well, there needs to be a balance; right?
 While we don’t give up on something, just because we are failing, that does not mean we cannot become great.
 We have found that employees need three things to thrive; Competency in a subject matter, Motivation, and Training.

 What you don’t have in one area, needs to be made up for in the other.
 I have met engineers who were not well trained – but they were so incredibly motivated, and competent, that they could figure out any challenge thrown at them.

 On the other hand, I have met individuals working on IT Helpdesk’s who have had exceptional amounts of training (you could even have solutions scripted out for them); but a lack of motivation and competency, just made it not work.
 You can lead a horse to water, but you can’t make it drink

 Great individuals make up great teams and companies.
 When someone is struggling to perform, identify where the core issues reside.
-Is it a motivation issue, hopefully not - that is a near impossible one to fix.
+Is it a motivation issue, hopefully not – that is a near impossible one to fix.
 Is it a training or process delivery issue, we can solve that.
-If it is competency and the individual is well motivated and has been trained, perhaps you need to find areas within the team were the individual can be successful.
-Unfortunately at times, the best decision is to part ways.
-The broader team and company can't be held back, if someone is not a good fit for their position.
+If an individual possesses competency, is well motivated, and has undergone training, it may be necessary to identify areas within the team where they can thrive.
+However, in unfortunate instances, the best decision might involve parting ways.
+It is crucial not to impede the progress of the broader team and company due to an individual’s mismatch with their position.

 As you focus on the core elements that make a team member successful, avoid casting blame or rushing to judgement.
 Failures within an IT Business are often the result of many conflicting issues, not just one problem and not just one person.
-Find and speak openly with your team about their core competencies, and when they are self-motivated and properly trained; you will begin to enjoy great successes as an organization.
+Proactively seek out and engage in open discussions with your team about their core competencies.
+Your organization will start experiencing remarkable successes by actively ensuring that your team is self-motivated and well-trained.